-St Joseph's Pre-school has a duty under Section 40 of the Childcare Act 2006 to comply with the welfare requirements of the EYFS.
-Pre-school staff are alert to any issues of concern in the child's life, being well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+St Joseph's Nympsfield Out of School Club has a duty under Section 40 of the Childcare Act 2006 to comply with the welfare requirements of the EYFS.
+Out of School Club staff are alert to any issues of concern in the child's life, being well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.